SamchanThunder/openhim-mediator-encounter-to-shr/README.md

 npm install
 ```

-2. In terminal, build and run the mediator as a docker container (network name should be same as the Client Registry):
+2. In terminal, build and run the mediator as a docker container (network name should be same as the Shared Health Record):
 ```
-docker build -t crmediator .
-docker run -d \
+docker build -t encountermediator . docker run -d \
   --network cht-net \
-  --name crmediator \
+  --name encountermediator \
   --rm \
-  -p 7060:7060 \
+  -p 7070:7070 \
-  crmediator
+  encountermediator
 ```

 3. Install the mediator in OpenHIM Console:
 ```
 i.
 In the OpenHIM Console, go to Mediators ii.
-Click on the Client Registry Patient Mediator iii.
+Click on the Encounter to SHR Mediator iii.
 Click the green plus button to install the mediator.
 ```